AdguardTeam/KnowledgeBase/docs/guides/create-dns-stamp.md

 2. Depending on the chosen protocol, select the corresponding protocol from the dropdown menu (DoH, DoT, or DoQ).

 3. Fill in the necessary fields:
-    - **Resolver address**: Enter the DNS server's IP address.
+    - **IP address**: Enter the DNS server's IP address.
 If you are using the DoT or DoQ protocol, ensure you have also specified the corresponding port.
-    - **Hashes of the server's certificate**: Insert the SHA256 hash of the server's certificate.
+    - **Hashes**: Insert the SHA256 hash of the server's certificate.
 If the DNS server you are using provides a ready-made Ed25519 public key, find and copy it.
 Otherwise, you can obtain it by following the instructions in the ["Obtaining the Certificate Hash"](###obtaining-the-certificate-hash) section.
     - **Host name**: Enter the DNS server's hostname.
 This field is used for server name verification in DoT and DoQ protocols.
     - For **DoH**:
       - **Path**: Enter the path for performing DoH requests.
 This is usually "/dns-query", but your provider may provide a different path.